siegfried01/siegfried01/README.md

 ### Hi there 👋

+I'm Siegfried.

+Here are a few of projects I'm working on
+  - Throttled Batch Execution Queue (this is very useful for developers if you have long build times and you need to build before you push your code)
+  - Azure Active Directory B2C & Kubernetes demos (I think this might turn into a book proposal)
+  - Universal SQL command line tool
+  - C++ Tutorials for a new youtube.com channel

 <!--
 **siegfried01/siegfried01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.